 The notice must contain at least the deadline for claiming the property and a statement of what you intend to do with it if the tenant doesn’t claim it.
-(See Colorado Revised Statutes § 38-20-116(2).)
+(Colo.
+Rev. Stat. § 38-20-116(2).)

-For tips on what else to include in the notice -- such telling the tenant where to find the property and including a description of the property and its estimated value -- see Handling a Tenant’s Abandoned Property: Legal Notice Requirements.
+For tips on what else to include in the notice—such as telling the tenant where to find the property and including a description of the property and its estimated value—see Handling a Tenant’s Abandoned Property: Legal Notice Requirements.

 You may charge the tenant for the reasonable costs of storing the property.

-Before you act, research Colorado law or talk to your landlords’ association or a lawyer.
-You may wish to begin by reading Can a Landlord Take a Tenant’s Property? on the website of Colorado Legal Services.
+Before you act, research Colorado law or talk to your landlords’ association or a local landlord-tenant attorney.

 If you think the abandoned property is very valuable or if you have any reason to believe the tenant may cause problems later, talk to a lawyer before you do anything other than carefully store the tenant’s possessions.
 It’s particularly important to get a lawyer’s advice if you have any questions about whether the tenancy has been properly terminated or whether the property is truly abandoned.

-A good lawyer can help you protect yourself from claims that you have stolen or illegally destroyed a tenant’s property.
-You can search for an experienced landlord-tenant attorney in Colorado using Nolo’s Lawyer Directory.
+A good local landlord-tenant lawyer can help you protect yourself from claims that you have stolen or illegally destroyed a tenant’s property.